 Meaning

-The message behind “We need to teach the highly educated man that it is not a disgrace to fail and that he must analyze every failure to find its cause.
-He must learn how to fail intelligently, for failing is one of the greatest arts in the world.” revolves around wisdom.
-It suggests that reflection reveals deeper truths, making it relatable to many people's experiences.
+In the quote “We need to teach the highly educated man that it is not a disgrace to fail and that he must analyze every failure to find its cause.
+He must learn how to fail intelligently, for failing is one of the greatest arts in the world.,” the emphasis is on wisdom.
+It highlights the thought that reflection reveals deeper truths while implying that mistakes teach valuable lessons.

 Theme